Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Interior--Boundary Condition and Corresponding Hamiltonian for the Two Models

 In view of the delta function appearing in \eqref{Hdef9a}, it may seem unlikely that such a Hamiltonian can be well defined.
-However, Theorem~\ref{thm:fixedx} in Section~\ref{sec:rigorous} below shows that in fact it is well defined.
-It turns out that the last line in \eqref{Hdef9a} always gets canceled by contributions to the first line, which may contain delta functions because we now allow wave functions that diverge like $1/r=1/|\vy_j|$, and the Laplacian of $1/r$ is $4\pi\delta^3$ (as readers may remember from electrostatics, where $1/r$ occurs as the Coulomb potential $\phi$ generated by a point charge, satisfying the Poisson equation $\Delta \phi = 4\pi \rho$ with charge density $\rho$).
-As a consequence of this cancelation, $H_{IBC}\psi$ is a square-integrable function for $\psi$ satisfying the IBC.
+However, a theorem from \cite{ibc2a}, repeated here as Theorem~\ref{thm:fixedx} in Section~\ref{sec:rigorous} below, shows that in fact it is well defined.
+It turns out that the last line in \eqref{Hdef9a} always gets canceled by contributions to the first line, which may contain delta functions because we now allow wave functions that diverge like $1/r=1/|\vy_j|$, and the Laplacian of $1/r$ is $-4\pi\delta^3$ (as readers may recall from electrostatics, where $1/r$ occurs as the Coulomb potential $\phi$ generated by a point charge, satisfying the Poisson equation $\Delta \phi = -4\pi \rho$ with charge density $\rho$).
+As a consequence of this cancelation, $H_{\mathrm{IBC}}\psi$ is a square-integrable function for $\psi$ satisfying the IBC.
+Conversely, if we want the Laplacian to produce a contribution that is a Dirac delta contribution, we are led to allowing $\psi$ that diverges like $1/r$, and then the necessary and sufficient condition for the cancelation is just the IBC.
 See also Remark~\ref{rem:Diracdelta} in Section~\ref{sec:rem} below for further discussion.